WilliamLi0623/MATH135_DL/README.md

 # MATH135_DL
-## This repo is used to download the University of Waterloo MATH135 Lecture Videos.
+## This repo contains the code for downloading the University of Waterloo MATH135 Lecture Videos.
 # Usage
 ## Python
 Run